 - Dance clubs

-These organizations could be held accountable for lack of monitoring workers, negligent hiring, and failing to investigate claims of abuse or contact law enforcement.
+These organizations could be held accountable for lack of monitoring workers, negligent hiring, and failing to investigate claims of abuse or contacting the authorities.

 Common Signs of Child Sexual Abuse

 Trusting your child with another person can be challenging for most parents.
 Babysitters, teachers, religious leaders, coaches and other community leaders responsible for the welfare of children should be properly vetted, however, sometimes perpetrators can go unchecked.

 Children often feel intimidated or embarrassed to admit or discuss abuse.
 The abuser may have even threatened the child or told the child not to say anything.

 If you think your child is hiding this type of abuse, you may want to look out for these common signs: